jgottwig/jgottwig.github.io/_games/3_skeeter_manual.md

 ![D-Pad](/images/games/skeet-help/gamepad-dpad.png)

 Basic move and Skeet skips across the grid.
-Or, if Skeet is standing on a light-cube and moves into a null-cube, the light-cube will trade places with the null-cube.
+Or, if Skeet is standing on a light-cube and moves into a null-space, the light-cube will trade places with the null-space.
 I did, begrudgingly, add support for analog stick, but d-pad is the intended movement schema.
 * Contextual?
 No

 ### Rotate